SaddlebackCSS/vimnotes/README.md

 - use `:help` to view Vim's help
 - use `:help <topic>` to jump to a topic
 - You may notice some help text that is highlighted.
 These are [tags](#tags).
 Position the cursor on the text and press `CTRL-]` to jump to the tagged topic.
-Use `CTRL-O` to return to the previous topic.
+Use `CTRL-T` to return to the previous topic.
 - use `:helpgrep <text>` to search for `<text>` in the help
     - use `:cn` to go to the next search result
+        - You can use `@:` to repeat the `:cn` command

 ---